 For more information about best practices for sales calls and voicemails, visit our post on Sales and Voicemails – Best Practices for B2B Cold Calling.

-Videos can be placed inline so they are immediately viewable when an email is opened, and can generate up to 300% more clicks than emails without.
-GIFs—animated image files that play in a loop—can also be added inline and can effectively convey a complex topic, such as a quick growth chart formula.
+Videos can be placed inline so they are immediately viewable when a marketing email is opened, and can generate up to 300% more clicks than emails without.
+You can use GIFs—animated image files that play in a loop— to effectively convey a complex topic, such as a quick growth chart formula.

 3. Use your assets.